ncsu-cga/research.package/_pages/consent.md

 ## Creating the Consent Document Model
 ### Consent Document Content

-First you have to create your consent document model using Research Package classes.
+First you have to create your consent document model using the ResearchPackage classes.

+First, the sections of the consent document ([RPConsentDocument](https://pub.dev/documentation/research_package/latest/research_package_model/RPConsentDocument-class.html)) has to be created.
-As a first step you have to create the sections which your Consent Document ([RPConsentDocument](https://pub.dev/documentation/research_package/latest/research_package_model/RPConsentDocument-class.html)) will contain.
-Research Package provides 8 pre defined section ([RPConsentSectionType]()) type with corresponding images and animation and a "Custom" option to build you own:
+ResearchPackage provides eigth predefined sections types with corresponding images and animations, plus a "Custom" option to build you own:

 * Overview,
 * DataGathering,
 * Privacy,